By Guest Blogger Sandy Harper

--Save money by DIY.
+–Save money by incorporating DIY ideas.
 Pinterest is full of fun and cute 1st Birthday ideas.
 That being said, many of the ideas on there are also unrealistic.
 If you are already not a crafty person I would suggest not trying some of the complicated ideas or at least delegate crafts to a friend or family member who is.
-I personally found ideas off of Pinterest that I incorporated into my son’s party.
-The cake idea was found on there and made by my talented stepmom Linda.
+My son’s cake idea was found on Pinterest and made by my talented stepmom.
 The other things were simple and manageable.

 Also, if you plan ahead you can find better deals online for party favors, decorations, etc. then you might find at your local Party City, Target, or Walmart.

 One year olds are unpredictable.
 Like the song says “It’s my party and I’ll cry if I want to”, this may very well be the case.
 If the child is overwhelmed by the amount of attention or activities, it can quickly change a happy day into a headache.
 To be on the safe side, get the pictures you really want taken closer to the beginning of the party or even take family photos before the party begins.

--Have at least one trustworthy friend/family member take photos because you’ll be too busy.
+–Have at least one trustworthy friend/family member take photos because you’ll be too busy.
 As the parent of the little Host, you are playing multiple roles.
-What’s new, right!
 By assigning this important task to someone else, you can have one less stress on your plate.

--Introduce your guests to each other that way they feel more comfortable mingling.
+–Introduce your guests to each other.
 Much like the previous suggestion, with trying to run a party and keep up with your toddler you will have trouble mingling with all the guests.
 If you introduce people they will feel more welcomed and more apt to interact with others they may have never met.

 –Say thank you!
 Even if you are not the note card and mailing kind of person, saying thank you can go a long way.
 You know your guests so just sending a text, email or making a phone call the next day may be enough to let them know you really did appreciate them taking the time to come to the party.